wp-plugins/iremotewp/readme.txt

 = Coming Soon =

+* Security tool coming soon in iRemoteWP *NEW!
 * Scheduled automated backups of your websites to iDriveWP.com, Amazon S3, Google Drive, Copy.com, your own FTP and other famous backup area.
 * Manually backups of your websites to iDriveWP.com, Amazon S3, Google Drive, Copy.com, your own FTP and other famous backup areas.